CreatibOfficiel/apaise/apps/app/README.md

-# Welcome to ShipNative.app!
+# Welcome to Shipnative.app!

 > The ultimate React Native boilerplate for building production-ready mobile apps fast

-ShipNative.app is a comprehensive React Native starter kit that includes authentication, payments, analytics, and everything you need to ship your mobile app quickly.
+Shipnative.app is a comprehensive React Native starter kit that includes authentication, payments, analytics, and everything you need to ship your mobile app quickly.

 **Built with Expo and modern React Native tools.**